How to Pay for a US College as an International Student - International Student Loan Guide

 4. International Student Loan Options

 International students generally aren’t eligible for U.S. federal student loans.
-In addition to U.S. citizens, U.S. permanent residents and U.S. nationals can receive federal student aid, but most international students won't qualify to receive this aid.
+In addition to U.S. citizens, non-U.S. citizens including U.S. permanent residents and U.S. nationals can receive federal student aid, but most international students won't qualify to receive this aid.
 As an international student, there are student loans provided by private lenders that can help cover your remaining education costs.
-Lenders such as MPOWER and Prodigy Finance provide loans to international borrowers, even without a cosigner in some situations.
+Lenders such as MPOWER Financing and Prodigy Finance provide loans to international borrowers, even without a cosigner in some situations.
+Other lenders including Sallie Mae, Ascent, and LendKey offer student loans to international students when they have a U.S. cosigner for their loans.
+Many of these lenders offer loans for DACA recipients as well.

 If you’re not sure where to start, Nomad Credit can be an excellent tool.
 It helps individuals find international student loan options.
 Nomad Credit works with multiple lenders and can work with you even if you don’t have a co-signer.
 However, adding a co-signer to your application can help you qualify for lower interest rates than you’d get on your own.